 Then watch this comical TV commercial that aired on MSNBC with yachts and money flying around with the spokesman saying “people are getting rich, truly rich” before it even officially launched.
 Hex is designed to cater to your greed.

 Hex is a token on the Ethereum network executed by a smart contract and the website advertises itself as a place to earn 40% per year with “certificates of deposit.”

 You think that the 40% per year “interest” is your first clue that this is a scam?

 Hex bears a lot of similarities to the Bitconnect Ponzi scheme that failed in 2017.
 In fact, it’s almost as if the scammer behind Hex used Bitconnect as a springboard to make an improved scam.
-Hex has been very careful with marketing language and product design features to both appear legitimate and to avoid legal trouble.
+Hex has been very careful with the marketing language on the website and product design features to both appear legitimate and to avoid legal trouble.

-Their website even has an entire page on the Hex token dedicated to why the product isn’t a scam and generously educates the reader on what technically constitutes an illegal Ponzi scheme and a Pyramid scheme and why this product doesn’t qualify.
+There is even an entire page on the Hex token dedicated to why the product isn’t a scam and generously educates the reader on what technically constitutes an illegal Ponzi scheme and a Pyramid scheme and why this product doesn’t legally qualify.

 Usually legitimate investment products don’t need an entire section educating you on scams and why their product doesn’t meet the technical requirements.

 But that’s not what it means.
-Auditing in crypto-land is evaluating the computer code for bugs.
+Auditing in crypto-land means evaluating the computer code for bugs.
 Having sound code doesn’t absolve it from being a scam if the code is written to be… a scam.
-I point out the scammy features in the next several sections.

 Who Founded Hex?